dl7oap/gp2hmlb/README.md

 And it should not fix only the problem with ic9700 but also with ic9100 and ic910. https://github.com/csete/gpredict/issues/42
 So reports for ic9100 and ic910 are also welcome.
+First users already give feedback for ic910. the script works for them, too.

 # Usage details